-The Hypto Krypto boasts of striking the perfect balance between tradition and modern performance, with its old school twin fin nose alongside its rounded pintail.
+The Hypto Krypto boasts of striking the perfect balance between traditional and modern performance, with its old-school twin-fin nose alongside its rounded pintail.
 It makes the board extremely fast, but also easy to control for tight pocket turns.

 Another feature of the board is its versatility for every user.
 Every day, surfers and even elite surfers will surely enjoy the board because of its versatility for all types of surf conditions – from small beach waves to as high as 8 ft.

 |Perfect for all types of surfers||A little expensive|

 |Speedy but offers flex|